EpiData-dk/analysis/help/commands.md

 ### Parameters

 - Without parameters, provides a list of available parameters and their current values

 - `parameter` any legal set option (must be enclosed in double quotes)
-- `value` will be depending on the parameter, but may be a number, text, ON/OFF or a hexadecimal font colour (<a href="https://www.w3schools.com/colors/colors_hexadecimal.asp">See colour examples here (requires internet) </a>) For settings with ON/OFF or a text value include this in double quotes If no value is specified, show the curent value
+- `value` will be depending on the parameter, but may be a number, text, ON/OFF or a hexadecimal font colour [See colour examples here](https://www.w3schools.com/colors/colors_hexadecimal.asp))

+  For settings with ON/OFF or a text value include this in double quotes

+  If no value is specified, show the curent value

 - The case of parameters and values does not matter.